Prospective students must meet the following criteria in order to be considered for entry into the program:

 - Grade point average of 3.0 (on a 4.0 scale) or higher.
 Students not meeting this grade point average requirement may be admitted to conditional status on the recommendation of the faculty

-- Transcripts from all previously attended institutions of higher education
+- Transcripts from all previously attended institutions of higher education, please provide original transcripts.

 - Current RN licensure in Pennsylvania; Current home state licensure for application process is acceptable.